Hype000798/cachyos-sway-dotfiles/README.md

 *   **Lock Screen:** Secure and stylish screen locking with `Hyprlock`.
 *   **Terminal Emulator:** Feature-rich `Wezterm` configuration.
 *   **File Manager:** Modern and efficient `Yazi` terminal file manager.
-*   **Automated Setup Script:** An `arch-setup-script.sh` is included to streamline installation of essential packages and CachyOS repositories.
+*   **Robust Automated Setup Script (`arch-setup-script.sh`):** This script streamlines installation by:
+    *   Adding CachyOS repositories.
+    *   Reinstalling native packages to apply CachyOS optimizations.
+    *   Installing `yay` and `paru` (AUR helpers) directly from CachyOS repositories.
+    *   Intelligently handling the `sway` vs. `swayfx` conflict to ensure `swayfx` is installed.
+    *   Installing all user-defined packages from the comprehensive list.
-*   **Themed Applications:** Cohesive theming across various applications for a unified look and feel (e.g., Catppuccin Mocha).
+*   **Themed Applications:** Cohesive theming across various applications for a unified look and feel (e.g., Catppuccin Mocha, Orchis GTK Theme).
 *   **Background Management:** Dynamic background changes with `swww`.
 *   **Clipboard Management:** History and pasting with `wl-clipboard` and `cliphist`.
-*   **Custom Scripts:** Various utility scripts for power menu, screenshots, volume/brightness OSD, and more.
+*   **Custom Scripts:** Various utility scripts for power menu, screenshots (with save-to-file and clipboard functionality, and proper cancellation handling), volume/brightness OSD, and more.

 ## Installation

-These dotfiles are managed using `chezmoi` and are hosted in a private GitHub repository.
+These dotfiles are managed using `chezmoi` and are designed to be used with a private GitHub repository for secure storage.
 Secure setup involves using SSH keys.

 ### Prerequisites